Exiger-Supplier-Portal/Exiger-Supplier-Portal/.github/pull_request_template.md

 3. Verify you get a 200 status code in response
 --->
 Testing Steps:
-1. step 1
-2. step 2
+1. Verify that my LinkedIn works

 <!--- Contributors
 Mention everyone who contributed to this PR e.g. @Thomas @Will @Alan
 --->
-Contributors:
+Contributors: @alanchan30